Can I book an appointment directly with University Counselling Service?

 I have physical disability access needs, will I still be able to be seen?

-Yes.
-You absolutely can access the service and be seen for a triage appointment.
+When we are back on campus, you absolutely can access the service and be seen for a triage appointment.
 Please do let us know if you have requirements, such as wheelchair access/not physically able to walk a flight of stairs.

 Our staff are pleased to help every student access their appointments but cannot guarantee that requirements will be in place without the prior knowledge.
 Please tell us when you book your triage appointment or call the service on 0114 222 4134.